myminseok/TanzuPlatformAssetKR/tap/custom-supplychain-main/prisma-image-scanning/README.md

 install amr-observer without any values file
 - no need on single cluster
-- no need to install on TAP installation with [gitops sops)(https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/install-gitops-sops.html)`amr-observer` is installed automatically with `build` profile. tested on TAP 1.6.3 with gitops Reference Implementation for TAP 1.7.
+- no need to install on TAP installation with [gitops sops)(https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.7/tap/install-gitops-sops.html). `amr-observer` is installed automatically with `build` profile. tested on TAP 1.6.3 with `gitops Reference Implementation for TAP 1.7`.

 ```
 tanzu package available list amr-observer.apps.tanzu.vmware.com -n tap-install